ongjianyong/verdelah/README.md

    **For Hackathon Judging:**

-   - Environment variables are pre-configured
+   - API keys and credentials will be provided through submitted Google Form
-   - No additional setup required
+   - Create a `.env` file in the VerdeLah directory
-   - Simply proceed to step 4
+   - Add the provided credentials to your `.env` file

 4. **Start the development server**